HannahNT123/library_zines/README.md

 If you would like to get to know the collection a little better or search for a zine by subject or visual style:

-🌐 **Browse the visual zine library:** https://hannahnt123.github.io/library_zines/
+🌐 **Browse the zine library:** https://hannahnt123.github.io/library_zines/

 ---

 ## 🗂️ How These Zines Were Catalogued

-This project treats **cataloguing as an interpretive act**, not a neutral one.

-Zines are described using:
-- **folder‑based organization** within the repository
-- **per‑zine metadata files**
-- **controlled subject terms drawn from Anchor Archive’s Zine Subject Thesaurus**

-Using an established zine‑specific controlled vocabulary supports:
-- consistency across records
-- better retrieval
-- alignment with existing zine librarianship practices

-At the same time, the structure remains flexible enough to evolve as the collection grows.
+The zines in this little online library are maintained in their own folders, which contain the zine itself, a metadata file, and a cover image.

+The metadata collected for each zine includes subject tags to help users identify zines they might be interested in.

+**This collection draws on Anchor Archive’s Zine Subject Thesaurus for the controlled vocabulary used to tag each zine**

+According to Anchor Archive, "The Zine Subject Thesaurus is a set of subject terms that can be used to catalogue zines and other alternative publications or content.
+It is used in the Anchor Archive catalogue and by many zine libraries and collections around the world.
+It is designed to be accessible, with language that typical zine readers would use to search for content."
+The Subject Thesaurus also prioritizes "up-to-date terminology used by radical communities to refer to people, places, concepts, and movements.
+The Zine Thesaurus currently as over 1,800 preferred terms, and more terms are added every month."

+**For more on Anchor Archive or their incredible Zine Thesaurus, visit: https://anchorarchive.org/subject-thesaurus/about**

 ---

 ## 📨 Add a Zine to the Collection

-If you have written a zine about libraries, librarians, or librarianship, **please consider adding your zine to this collection**.
+If you have created a zine about libraries, librarians, or librarianship, **please consider adding your zine to this collection**.

 This zine library accepts contributions via **GitHub Issues**.
 You do **not** need to know Git or submit a pull request to contribute.